-The minimum experience requirements set forth in Section 202 (c) of the Guidelines must be met collectively among the members of the Project team consisting of the Applicant (i.e., the County applying independently or the County applying jointly with a separate Development Sponsor), the property manager, and the lead service provider, if the lead service provider is not the County.
+The minimum experience requirements set forth in Section 202 (c) of the Guidelines must be met collectively among the members of the Project team consisting of the Applicant (i.e., the County applying independently or the County applying jointly with a separate Development Sponsor), the property manager, and the lead service provider if the lead service provider is not the County.
 The experience requirements in Section 202 (c) vary based on County population size.
-Documentation of property manager and lead service provider experience must also be provided as set forth in the NPLH Supplemental Application, which is defined below on page 16, paragraph D.
+Documentation of property manager and lead service provider experience must also be provided as set forth in the NPLH Supplemental Application.

-3. Uses and Terms of Program Assistance
+3. Uses and Terms of program assistance